Open Materials Generation with Inference-Time Reinforcement Learning: Background

 Since rewards are only defined at the terminal time, the same group-relative advantage $\hat A^i$ is used for all time steps along trajectory $\tau^i$.
 The RL objective in \cref{eq:rl} is then optimized by maximizing a surrogate objective inspired by PPO~\cite{ppo}, averaged over the group and all time steps:

-Here, $\alpha$ is a weighting coefficient, $\mathrm{clip}(x,\varepsilon) \coloneq \mathrm{clip}(x,1-\varepsilon,1+\varepsilon)$ clamps $x$ to the interval $[1-\varepsilon,1+\varepsilon]$, and $q^i_t(\theta)\coloneq p^\theta(x^i_{t+\Delta t}|x_t^i)/p^{\theta_\text{old}}(x^i_{t+\Delta t}|x_t^i)$ is the probability ratio between the updated policy and the old policy that generated the trajectories.
-The normalization factor $S$ accounts for variable numbers of atoms per structure and prevents policy updates from being biased toward larger crystals (see \cref{sec:normalization}).
+Here, $\alpha$ is a weighting coefficient, $\mathrm{clip}(x,\varepsilon) \coloneq \mathrm{clip}(x,1-\varepsilon,1+\varepsilon)$ clamps $x$ to the interval $[1-\varepsilon,1+\varepsilon]$, and $q^i_t(\theta)\coloneq p^\theta(x^i_{t+\Delta t}|x_t^i)/p^{\theta_\text{old}}(x^i_{t+\Delta t}|x_t^i)$ is the policy ratio between the updated policy and the old policy that generated the trajectories.
+Since crystal structures typically contain variable numbers of atoms, we consider different normalization strategies for the structure-level terms in the surrogate-objective sum in \cref{eq:grpoobjective} to prevent policy updates from being biased toward larger crystals, and treat the choice of strategy as a hyperparameter (see \cref{sec:normalization}).
 Given a fixed group of trajectories, the objective in \cref{eq:grpoobjective} is typically optimized for multiple gradient steps (referred to as PPO epochs).
 To stabilize training, the clipping operation limits large policy updates in a trust-region-like manner controlled by the hyperparameter $\varepsilon$.
 The group-relative normalization of the advantages in \cref{eq:advantages} removes the need for a learned value function and stabilizes optimization across heterogeneous reward scales.

 Typically, one includes an additional KL-regularization term in the maximized objective: